Merkoba/Hue/configuration.md

 "encryption_cost"
 >This is used for the password hashing.
 A cost of 12 are 4096 salt rounds.
 The more rounds, the more secure the hash is, but it takes longer to process.

-"mail_enabled"
->Whether a mailgun account is to be used for mail delivery, for example for password resets.
-If this is enabled, the "Forgot Password" link will appear in the login page.

 "max_url_length"
 >Url lengths beyond this are ignored by the system.
 This is to avoid triggering actions on urls that are likely wrong or meant as an attack.